bentsherman/nf-boost/README.md

 Temporary files will be automatically deleted as soon as they are no longer needed.
 Additionally, each task directory will be deleted as soon as the task outputs are no longer needed.

+Limitations:

-*NOTE: Resume is not supported with automatic cleanup.
-Deleted tasks will be re-executed on a resumed run.*
+- Resume is not supported with automatic cleanup at this time.
+Deleted tasks will be re-executed on a resumed run.
+Resume will be supported when this feature is finalized in Nextflow.

+- Files created by operators (e.g. `collectFile`, `splitFastq`) cannot be tracked and so will not be deleted.
+For optimal performance, consider refactoring such operators into processes:

+  - Splitter operators such as `splitFastq` can also be used as functions in a native process:

+    ```groovy
+    process SPLIT_FASTQ {
+      input:
+      val(fastq)

+      output:
+      path(chunks)

+      exec:
+      chunks = splitFastq(fastq, file: true)
+    }
+    ```

+  - The `collectFile` operator can be replaced with `mergeText` (in this plugin) in a native process.
+See the `examples` directory for example usage.

 ### Functions